 Juniors and seniors at Morrison High School may participate in career and technical education training, held at the Whiteside Area Career Center in Sterling, IL.
 Students are transported to the center to participate in 12 different work-based programs.

 Morrison is in close proximity to a variety of advanced educational institutions.
 The community is home to the Morrison Institute of Technology, which offers a two-year curriculum in engineering and drafting.
 A fully accredited college, MIT’s credits are fully transferable to many four-year institutions.
 Sauk Valley Community College, located on Illinois Route 2 between Dixon and Sterling, is a highly regarded two-year college offering quality education at an affordable cost.
-Other nearby institutions of higher learning include Ashford University and Clinton Community College in Clinton, Iowa; Augustana, St. Ambrose, and Western Illinois University all located in the Quad Cities; and Northern Illinois University in DeKalb, Illinois.
+Other nearby institutions of higher learning include Clinton Community College in Clinton, Iowa; Augustana, St. Ambrose, and Western Illinois University all located in the Quad Cities; and Northern Illinois University in DeKalb, Illinois.